xxx5585/sync-tool/README.md

 ## Install for Windows 64bit
 1. Download the two exe files (sync-server.exe, sync-client.exe) from this github to each PC.
-2. Run "sync_saver.exe" on server PC
+2. Run "sync-server.exe" on server PC
 3. Select the "Allow access" button when the "Windows Security Alert" window appears.
 4. Run "client_client.exe" on each client PC
 5. Input the IP address of the server PC to the client PC.
-6. To turn sync on/off, press Ctrl-F1 on the server PC.
+6. To turn sync on/off, press Ctrl-F2 on the server PC.

 ## Install for other OS
 1. Download python3.10 from https://www.python.org/